viamrobotics/docs/docs/services/data/capture-sync.md

 ## Configure data capture and sync

+The following steps are applicable to most situations.
+For other options, see the sections further down this page.

 {{< expand "Step 1: Add the data management service" >}}

 To capture data from one or more machines, you must first add the [data management service](../):